 • Proper trust terms.
 The trust agreement should include clear terms that outline the rights, duties, and responsibilities of the trustee, as well as the manner in which the trust assets will be managed, invested, and distributed to the beneficiaries.

-Our experienced trust attorneys will help you decide whether a trust should be included as part of your estate plan.
-Call us at (210) 418-1150 or send us a message by completing the intake form on our website to schedule a consultation.
+Our experienced San Antonio trust attorney team will help you decide whether a trust should be included as part of your estate plan.
+Call us at (210) 399-3964 or send us a message by completing the contact form on our website to schedule a consultation.